sunpy/sunraster/docs/installation.rst

 sunraster.
 The two primary packages on which sunraster relies are `ndcube`_ and `SunPy`_.
 Both of these have stable released versions that work with sunraster.
-However, some developers may want to use the latest updates of these packages in their work on sunraster.
+However, some developers may want to use the latest updates of these packages in their work with sunraster.
 Below we will first outline how to install sunraster with its stable dependencies, and then with the development versions of ndcube and SunPy.